bitfocus/companion-module-figure53-qlab-advance/HELP.md

 From Qlab preferences OSC controls tab make sure you have the "Use OSC controls" checkbox ticked.
 ![Qlab](images/qlab.jpg?raw=true "Qlab")

+### Running cue examples
-[^1]: QLab can run many cues at the same time so which *one* cue is the most useful to show on a button?
-This module looks for the most recent running (GO) cue and favors **Group** cues over other types of cues.
+ QLab can run many cues at the same time while Stream Deck has a limited number of buttons visible at once.
+So which *one* cue is the most useful to show on a button?
+This module looks for the most recently run (GO) cue and favors *run all at once* Group cues over other types of cues.

-An example: In a video show, 5 slides overlap in order (Slide 1, Slide 2, etc) from separate cues, after 5 'GO's all 5 cues are 'Running' resulting in a 5 picture overlay.
-This module uses the last 'GO' in the sequence for the 'Running' cue.
-More complex: add 2 more screens and wrap each slide in a **Group** cue (with left, right, and center screens for each slide).
-Now there are 20 cues running, 5 sllides for each screen plus 5 groups cues.
-The last 'GO' **Group** cue will be source for the variables and feedback.
+- Using a video show...
+5 slide cues overlap to build a final image.
+After 5 'GO's all 5 cues are 'Running' resulting in a 5 picture overlay.
+The last 'GO' cue in the sequence will be the 'Running' cue.
+- Now add 2 more screens with more images.
+Each transition (1 image for each screen) is now placed in a *run all* Group cue for list management.
+After the 5 group cues are run, QLab will show 20 cues active, 5 slides for each screen plus the 5 group cues.
+The last 'GO' **Group** cue will be the 'Running' cue.
+- If the last 'GO' Group cue is *enter then run each*, the most recent 'GO' cue in the group will be the 'Running' cue.